DevExpress/devextreme-demos/JSDemos/Demos/TreeView/FlatDataStructure/description.md

 Unique item identifier.

 * [parentId](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#parentId)
 Identifier of the parent item.
-If the TreeView has a single item on the highest level, this field should be omitted for the corresponding object as done in this demo.
-In case of numerous items, this field should be equal to **0**, **undefined** or a custom value specified in the [rootValue](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#rootValue) property.
+If you did not set a custom [rootValue](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#rootValue), you can omit this field for the top-level item objects.

 * [text](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#text)
 Text displayed by the item.